 The peacekeepers were just beginning to pick themselves off the ground.
 Cvetka, however, was already standing and facing a window on the opposite side of the train.
 She must have felt his gaze because she too looked over her shoulder and met his eyes.
 Then, she smiled and leapt out into the cold.

-Following suit, he leapt out himself and tumbled through open air.
+Following suit, Claire leapt out himself and tumbled through open air.
 For a brief moment, he enjoyed the mountainside rushing past him and the cold whipping him in the face.
 When it hurt to breathe, he decided it was enough and threw out his conductor.

-A burst of speckled-blue air threw him back up into the sky.
+A burst of speckled-lilac air threw him back up into the sky.
 As the forces of the wind pushing back up equalized with the force of gravity, he swung himself up onto his parallel-hanging staff and landed deftly with the soles of his feet.

-Then, he shot forward, Sigurd’s vague directions acting as a guide at the back of his head.
+Then, he shot forward, Sigrid’s vague directions acting as a guide at the back of his head.
 Mountains flitted past below him—little spikes of black capped by a dust of white.
 It all seemed to stretch on forever—one mountain no different from the other.
 Disorienting—

 Okay.
 Here is fine.

 Shivering, Claire lowered himself slowly to the ground into a small clearing marked by a single pine tree.
-Sigurd reclaimed herself, shrugging her fur military-grade coat further up her shoulders and flipping both the staff and spear in hand before stabbing the staff into the ground and running her finger along the body of the spear.
+Sigrid reclaimed herself, shrugging her fur military-grade coat further up her shoulders and flipping both the staff and spear in hand before stabbing the staff into the ground and running her finger along the body of the spear.

 Claire watched her for a moment before scanning the surroundings.
 The snow was blinding white and sparkling beneath the dull light sprinkling down from the clouds.